 There's much to be gained from observation.
 Join The Seasoned Actor Workshop for beginner or advanced actors to get personalized coaching in a group environment.
 Actors tackle audition material carefully chosen to fit their unique goals while exploring the craft and business of acting in this four-week intensive.

-Georgia Warner has worked professionally in the entertainment industry for more than fifteen years, the last several of which have been spent solidifying her reputation as a reliable and respected acting coach.
-Her clients have ranged from teens to septuagenarians, from just-starting out to series regulars, and everything in between.
+Georgia Warner has worked professionally in the entertainment industry for nearly twenty years, the last several of which have been spent solidifying her reputation as a reliable and respected acting coach.
+Her clients have ranged from teens to septuagenarians, from just-starting-out to series regulars, and everything in between.
 Many of the auditions she's coached have resulted in clients booking lead and supporting roles in Broadway and regional theatre, hit TV shows, feature films, and national commercials.

 Throughout her own acting career, Georgia has worked on Broadway, off-Broadway, and in dozens of distinguished regional theatre productions, including playing Jill Mason in the acclaimed Guild Hall production of Equus (starring Alec Baldwin), and originating the role of Lane in the world premiere of Lyle Kessler's House on Fire.
-She's acted on a variety of TV shows (including guest starring on Law & Order: SVU—a rite of passage for all New York actors), and in an assortment films, commercials, web series, music videos, video games, live and recorded comedy
+She's been featured on a variety of TV shows, including guest starring on Blue Bloods and Law & Order: SVU (both rites of passage for New York actors), and in myriad films, commercials, web series, music videos, video games, live and

-In addition to her acting and coaching careers, Georgia has directed several productions in and around New York City, and has been a director of new works with Stony Brook's annual Young Artists and Writers Project (YAWP) for four years and counting.
+In addition to her acting and coaching careers, Georgia has directed several productions locally and internationally, and has been a director of new works with Stony Brook's annual Young Artists and Writers Project (YAWP) for four years and counting.
 Her on-camera directing work includes five episodes of the comedic web series Two Mara, a hit music video for viral sensation Mikey Shyne, and multiple short films and comedy sketches.
 She's also produced both short and feature length independent films, and worked as a freelance casting director for film and theatre.